-The modern name origin of this holiday seasonal plant derives itself from a man who served as the first U.S. minister to Mexico (1825) and whose policies made the Mexican government and the people despise and demand for his removal and all while he, for about five years, found time to botanize local wildlands to send specimens to the U.S. for cultivation.
+Euphorbia pulcherrima is the latin botanical name for this popular seasonal plant that is in the spurge family.
+The common modern name origin of what we know as the Poinsettia in the United States derives from a man named Joel Roberts Poinsett, who served as the first U.S. minister to Mexico (1825) and whose policies made the Mexican government and the people despise and demand for his removal.
+For the five years that he was in Mexico he botanized local wild lands, sending specific specimens to the U.S. for cultivation.

-The resilient plant is traditionally invited into usage in many ways; from medicine, textile dyeing, and magic.
+The resilient plant is traditionally invited into usage in several ways; natural medicine, textile dyeing, and magic.

-This is just one cultural insight of many as this plant has been welcomed into many cultures.
-My intention in sharing this perspective is to encourage us to collectively reclaim plant names that are closer to our cultures and to invite a curiosity that may transcend into learning more about the energetics of the plants through inquiry.
+My intention in sharing this perspective is to encourage us to collectively reclaim plant names that are closer to our cultures and invite a curiosity that can transcend into learning more about plants and our cultures.

-The essence of this enchanting being, perhaps, is one to consider for helping guide our internal compass, to evoke and reignite that inner light of direction, especially during this time.
-I enjoy growing them in containers on my porch as if they are guardian torches guiding the way to our doorstep.
+The essence of this enchanting being, perhaps, is one to consider for helping guide our internal compass, to evoke and reignite that inner light of direction, especially during this season.
+I enjoy growing them in containers on my porch as if they are guardians guiding the way to our doorstep.